-Merchants from all over the world want to take advantage of the steady growth in e-commerce by selling their products outside of their home territory.
+Merchants from all over the world want to take advantage of the steady growth in e-commerce by selling their products outside their home territory.
 Europe is an especially lucrative market with outstanding sales potential.
 But one of the biggest hurdles here is the complex and confusing tax system.
-Each of the 27 EU countries has its own laws, which makes things difficult for merchants from third countries.
+Each of the 27 EU countries has its laws, which makes things difficult for merchants from third countries.
 Basically, for every article imported into the EU using the IOSS customs system, the tax must be precisely calculated, collected from the customer and remitted to the competent tax authority.

 The devil in the details – correct calculation involves lots of stumbling blocks

 Even if you manage to apply the correct rates, you also have to pay close attention to the calculation.
 When multiple items are sent in one package, everything depends on the products inside and the additional costs.
 The following example makes this clearer.

 Mr. Wang, a Chinese retailer, sells a variety of sporting goods for children and adults through his online shop.
 He also markets these products in Europe.
 A customer from Ireland and a customer from Germany coincidentally purchase the same articles from Wang: boy’s gym shoes for EUR 40 euros and a soccer ball for EUR 20.

 Wang packs two separate packages and calculates the import VAT for the shoes and the ball according to the tax rate in each of the countries (he searched on the internet and found 19% for Germany and 18% for Ireland).
 He adds the shipping costs of EUR 10 for each package, lists this amount separately, and ships the goods to the destination countries.